3IE1/SciComp-2019/Materials/Worksheet-day2.md

       - Calgary.colheaders list the column headers in the same columns as they exist in the table (useful to refer to columns in the data file)

-1. Brainstorm with your peers some questions that could be explored in these datasets, e.g.:
+2. Brainstorm with your group (or collectively in the class) some questions that could be explored in these datasets.
+Keep in mind the [requirements]() of your final analyses e.g.:
   - How do daily temperature trends differ, generally?
   - How much snowfall does each city receive in each year?
   - How do the cities compare in terms of days per year with a temperature > 30 Celsius?